yugabyte/yugabyte-db/docs/content/latest/architecture/core-functions/read-path.md

 Note that the read queries can be quite complex - even though the example here talks about a simple key-value like table lookup.
-The YQL query layer has a fully optimized query engine to handle queries which contain expressions, built-in function calls, arithmetic operations in cases where valid, etc.
+The YQL query layer has a fully optimized query engine to handle queries which contain expressions, built-in function calls, and arithmetic operations in cases where valid, etc.